 Customer has the responsibility to only allow authorized personnel on the mSOC[TM] Portal.
 The mSOC[TM] Portal is accessible with a unique, personal username and password.
-For additional security, Lightstream offers multi-factor authentication.
-Lightstream strongly advises Customer to enable this feature for access to the mSOC[TM] Portal.
+For additional security, Lightstream highly recommends taking advantage of available multi-factor authentication for access to the mSOC[TM] Portal.